w3c/wai-easy-checks/content/skip-link.md

 ## Who depends on a Skip Link?

-Anyone who relies on the keyboard to navigate rather than useing a regular or virtual mouse.
+Anyone who relies on the keyboard to navigate rather than using a regular or virtual mouse.
 This includes:

 * screen reader users
 * people with poor dexterity
-* people with varous motor disabilities
+* people with various motor disabilities
 * people using mouth sticks or head pointers
 * people using switch devices

-All these people will use the tab key to move linearly through the page, so assistance to move from the start of the page to the main content helps them more efficiently navigate your website.
+All these people will use the tab key to move through the page.
+Help to move from the start of the page to the main content makes navigating your pages easier for them.

 ## Checking Skip Link